-Helen Kies (née Abrahams) was born around 1926 in Athlone in Cape Town.
+Helen Kies (née Abrahams) was born around 1926 in Athlone, Cape Town, Western Cape.
 Despite a very poor childhood, her father ensured that she received an education.
 Kies attended Trafalgar High School where she matriculated.
 She then enrolled at University of Cape Town where studied where she completed her B.A. in 1947.
 Kies began her teaching career at Athlone High School in 1948, the same year the National Party (NP) came into power.
 From an early age, Kies knew that she wanted to become a teacher, thus this fulfilled her childhood dream.

 In 1985 Mrs Kies retired from teaching.
 However, the apartheid government dreaded her influence and few weeks before her retirement, Helen Kies was detained in Pollsmoor Prison for a month.
 She was accused of involvement in the school’s participation in the school boycotts.
 While in detention she was separated from other activists.
 Her application for retirement was approved in 1986, ending thirty years of teaching at Harold Cressy High School.
 She is still actively edited the Educational Journal, and lived in Bo-Kaap up to the time of her death in January 2017.
 Throughout her teaching career, Helen focused not just on teaching school material, but also on providing the children with a political education.

 Wieder, Alan.
 Voices from Cape Town Classrooms: Histories of Teachers Who Fought Apartheid.
 Peter Lang Publishing, New York, USA, 2003.|

 Galant, R., The Life and Times of Helen Kies, from Academia Edu, [online], Available at www.academia.edu[Accessed 07 August 2013]